Vacuum energy in effective field theory of general relativity

 To summarize, the cosmological constant term, viewed as a parameter of the effective Lagrangian, is known to be uniquely fixed from the consistency condition of the theory in Minkowski background \cite{Burns:2014bva}.
 On the other hand, the condition of vanishing of the vacuum energy also fixes the cosmological constant parameter uniquely.
 In this paper, we have shown that the resulting two values of the cosmological constant coincide to all orders in perturbation theory.
 Thus, one can conclude that by demanding the vanishing of the vacuum energy within perturbation theory one is uniquely lead to a consistent EFT in the Minkowski background.
 The resulting effective action, expressed in terms of local operators, is free of the effective cosmological constant term.

 \acknowledgments

+We thank O.~Sakhelashvili for useful comments on the manuscript.
 This work was supported in part by the MKW NRW under the funding code NW21-024-A, by the Georgian Shota Rustaveli National Science Foundation (Grant No. FR-23-856), by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 885150), by CAS through a President's International Fellowship Initiative (PIFI) (Grant No. 2025PD0022), and by the EU Horizon 2020 research and innovation programme (STRONG-2020, grant agreement No. 824093).